alexvaua/scripts/security/AWS_security_recom.md

 - **VPC Security**: Utilize security groups and network access control lists (NACLs) for traffic control.
 Avoid using the default VPC for enhanced security.

-### 5. Utilize AWS Security Services
+### 5. Extend AWS Security Services

 - **AWS WAF and AWS Shield**:

-  - Implement AWS WAF to protect against common web exploits, such as SQL injection attacks, by enabling specific rules designed to block malicious requests [Learn More](https://aws.amazon.com/waf/).
+  - Consider to enable `WAF SQL` database That contains rules that allow you to block request patterns associated with exploitation of SQL databases, like SQL injection attacks.
+This can help prevent remote injection of unauthorized queries.
+Learn More.

 ### 6. Penetration Testing & Vulnerability Scanning